-There is another variation of baguette in Laos called Khao Ji Pate is quite like Banh Mi of Vietnam.
-The baguette is cut along its length to open, then filled with pork liver pate, ham, cilantro, cucumbers, carrots, a choice of dressing including mayonnaise, chilli sauce and a spicy brown sauce that I can’t discover the recipe of.
-I still remember how delicious it was when I had my first bite of the freshly baked bread with flaky, crunchy crust combined with the rich fillings.
-I could eat this sandwich every day, no kidding!
-And it takes of you only 8,000 kips ($1)
+Khao Ji Pate is quite like Banh Mi of Vietnam.
+The baguette is filled with pork liver pate, ham, cilantro, cucumbers, carrots, a choice of dressing including mayonnaise, chili sauce, and a spicy brown sauce that only the seller knows the recipe of.
+I still remember how delicious it was when I had my first bite of the crunchy crust of my baked bread combined with its rich fillings.
+You can eat Khao Ji Pate every day, no kidding!

 Last on the list is Khao Poon Nam Jeow.
 The main ingredients of this noodle soup are pork innards such as intestine, blood, heart, liver, and kidney which are boiled and then cut into pieces.
 Vegetables such as young bamboo shoots, banana flowers, cabbages, and gray papaya are also served in Khao Poon Nam Joew.
 If you don’t like inner organs, consider when you order Khao Poon Nam Jeow.